Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Evaluation

 \subsubsection{Rollout Throughput}

-We compare the throughput performance of Seer against the synchronous RL system, veRL.
-We run 10 iterations for each task and measure the rollout completion time and throughput for each iteration, with results presented in Figure~\ref{fig:e2e_throughput}.
-Despite significant variations in model size and workload characteristics across different RL tasks, Seer consistently achieves substantial speedups across all tasks, with throughput improvements ranging from 74\% to 97\% over veRL.
-This improvement stems from Seer's fine-grained load balancing and its ability to learn context information of co-grouped requests online, enabling superior scheduling strategies and more efficient grouped speculative decoding.
+We compare the throughput performance of \systemname against state-of-the-art baselines across different workloads and group sizes, as shown in Figure~\ref{fig:e2e_throughput}.
+Despite significant variations in model size and workload characteristics across different RL tasks, \systemname consistently achieves substantial speedups across all tasks, with throughput improvements ranging from 44\% to 104\% over veRL.

-As shown in Figure~\ref{fig:e2e_throughput}, the baseline system exhibits greater variability in completion time and throughput across iterations.
-This instability arises from its group-level scheduling approach, where resource utilization is heavily influenced by the randomness of initial request assignments.
-In contrast, Seer employs fine-grained scheduling and dynamic load balancing, substantially reducing variability in resource utilization.
+\systemname also outperforms StreamRL-Oracle and multiple SD strategies.
+StreamRL sets buckets with smaller concurrency for long-request groups to minimize latency.
+However, it still treats each request group as an atomic, non-preemptible unit and cannot dynamically adjust instance loads at runtime.
+Consequently, its performance is heavily dependent on the accuracy of the preset bucketing algorithm.
+When encountering out-of-distribution workloads such as Kimi-K2, StreamRL-Oracle even underperforms veRL, which uses a simple round-robin scheduling strategy.
+For vanilla SD methods, although we have implemented adaptive draft length, these SD methods still suffer from either excessive overhead or low average acceptance length, resulting in inferior performance compared to our adaptive grouped speculative decoding.
+A detailed comparison is provided in \S\ref{sec:ablation_of_sd}.

+Across different workloads, \systemname achieves greater performance improvements on memory-constrained tasks (Moonlight and Qwen2-VL-72B), where \systemname's divided rollout mitigates load imbalance and context-aware scheduling reduces long request delays.
+Furthermore, as the group size increases, the load imbalance caused by veRL's group-level scheduling becomes more severe, leading to throughput degradation.
+In contrast, \systemname addresses the monolithic request group problem through divided rollout and dynamic load balancing, and leverages group context to optimize both scheduling and speculative decoding.
+As a result, when the group size increases from 8 to 16, \systemname achieves an average performance improvement of 5\%.